sonniebailey/sonniebailey.github.io/about-content.md

 * Offering one-off services also creates an incentive for me to provide high quality services, because I won't receive additional work from existing clients, or receive referrals, unless the service I provide is of sufficiently high quality.
 I believe this keeps me sharper compared to engaging clients with ongoing service arrangements.

 One other subtle conflict of interest is that for most service providers, there's a tendency to CYA, or "cover your ass".
-Many advisers, for instance, have a tendency to be over-cautious because they don't want to expose clients to risk that might in turn expose them to risk.
+Many advisers, for instance, might be tempted to be over-cautious because they don't want to expose clients to risk that might in turn expose them to risk.
 This is the case even if the clients might have a higher appetite for risk and be prepared to take on risk, in a fully informed manner.
 The best I can do is be up-front about this, mindful of it, communicate it, and do my best to ensure that conversations don't end up being a personal Rorschach test.
 This is one of the reasons I have chosen to frame the services as an INSIGHT service – because it's ultimately your money and your life, and I want to help you make the right decisions for you.

-#### I don't have formal referral arrangements
+#### I don't have formal referral arrangements or special relationships with financial product providers

-I don't receive, or pay, anything resembling a "finder's fee" for referrals.
+I don't receive, or pay, anything resembling a commission.
+This includes "finder's fee" for referrals.

 If I refer someone to another professional, the only reason I make this referral is because I believe there is a good fit with the person and the service that professional is likely to provide.
 I don't receive anything in return from that professional for the referral – except the peace of mind of knowing that they won't embarrass me by providing a sub-standard service.

 Likewise, I don't pay other people for referring my services to other people.
 If someone refers Fairhaven Wealth, I want it to be for the right reasons, not because it will benefit the referrer.

-#### I don't have any arrangements or special relationships with any financial product providers

-As happens when one has worked in an industry for a while, I have also developed professional and personal relationships with people across different organisations.
+In terms of my relationships with financial product providers – as happens when one has worked in an industry for a while, I have also developed professional and personal relationships with people across different organisations.
 And there are definitely financial product providers that I prefer.
-For example, I have a soft spot for Simplicity and Kernel Wealth.
-This is because I like many of the products they issue, and I like Simplicity's structure.
+For example, I have a soft spot for Kernel Wealth and Simplicity.

 However, at a professional level, I keep a certain degree of distance from organisations and individuals.
 Beyond ensuring there aren't any commercial incentives for preferring one institution over others, I prioritise my independence, and my ability to criticise and question decisions that any organisation makes.

-## I don't touch client money!

-I don't touch your money in any way, shape, or form.

-## Please look at other service providers before deciding to engage Fairhaven Wealth
+## I urge you to consider other service providers before deciding to engage Fairhaven Wealth

-If you've read this far, there's a good chance that you like what you've read and it might be worth touching base to see whether Fairhaven Wealth can assist you.

-However, I want to reiterate:
+Before deciding to engage with Fairhaven Wealth, I urge you to consider other service providers.
+I want to reiterate:

 * Fairhaven Wealth's services are different from what you are likely to find anywhere else.